carstenjacobsen/soroban-nextjs-bindings/README.md

 ```

 ## Add binding package
-The binding package that was created in Step 2 can now be copied into the Next.js project.
+The binding package can now be copied into the Next.js project.
 Copy package/hello_world (both folder and subfolder including all files) to the root of the Next.js project.

 The package has to be linked to the project, since it’s a local package, and not installed from the public npm registry.
 Linking the package is a two-step process.
 First a symlink in the global package folder is created.
 The next step is to create a symlink from the global package to the Next.js project’s node_moduls folder.